locize/blog/source/_posts/i18next-vue.md

 ```

 Now the translations are loaded asynchronously.
-If you have a slow network connectivity, you may notice until the translations are loaded only the i18n keys are shown.
+If you have slow network connectivity, you may notice until the translations are loaded only the i18n keys are shown.

 To prevent this, we make use of the new [Suspense](https://vuejs.org/guide/built-ins/suspense.html) functionality of Vue.js.

-First let's adapt the `i18n.js` file, by exporting the i18next init promise:
+First, let's adapt the `i18n.js` file, by exporting the i18next init promise:
 ```javascript
 import i18next from 'i18next'
 import I18NextVue from 'i18next-vue'